vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Some ideas for ways to extend the POC

 * Add more OTC derivative types e.g. Swing option for NYMEX gas forward for a time period starting in 6 months and ending in 12 months, credit default swap maturing in 10 years
-* Extend to and create reports for different counterparties
-* Add database support to record the results of the PFE calculations for different counterparties (e.g. Cassandra)
+* Add database support to record the results of the PFE calculations for different counterparties (e.g. Cassandra - work in progress)
 * Test larger numbers of products to simulate more real-life batch jobs
 * Develop an API to enable the jobs to be triggered externally
+* Extend the instruments file (or move it to Cassandra) to include all input variables e.g. alpha and sigma for Hull White model, numbers of simulations